Twelve Sharp

-Twelve Sharp, published in 2006, is the 12th novel by Janet Evanovich featuring the bounty hunter Stephanie Plum.
+Twelve Sharp, published in 2006, is the 12th novel by American author Janet Evanovich featuring the bounty hunter Stephanie Plum.
+The audiobook is narrated by Lorelei King.

 The hardcover version appeared at the top of the New York Times Bestseller List in the week of July 9, 2006, while the paperback release has also been in the top four spots in 2007.